Gumichan01/lunatix/README.md

 ### On Linux ###

-You must you have at least GNU GCC 4.8.1 to compile the code.
+You must have at least GNU GCC 4.8.1 or Clang 3.4 to compile the code.

 In order to build the library, you need to get these following libraries installed.